theshivay/Assignment_BTech2026_2201921530162/27-01-25/DSA/README.md

 ---
 ###
-# 20. Valid Parentheses - Leetcode Solution
+# 20. Valid Parentheses - Leetcode

 ## Problem Statement
 Given a string `s` containing just the characters `(`, `)`, `{`, `}`, `[` and `]`, determine if the input string is valid.
 A string is valid if: